 Like most other homebuyers, homebuyers in a CLT need to qualify for a mortgage.
 In order to do so, they need to meet underwriting requirements, which often include credit score thresholds and income verification.
 Underwriting a mortgage on a CLT property can be challenging for lenders, who may not be familiar or comfortable with the financial structure.
 Many CLTs maintain relationships with lenders and local loan officers so that they can direct interested homebuyers to lenders who have experience with the land trust model.

-First Homes Community Land Trust in Rochester, Minnesota supports affordable homeownership in the Rochester area.
+First Homes Community Land Trust in Rochester, MN supports affordable homeownership in the Rochester area.
 The CLT has significant support from The Rochester Area Foundation and from the Mayo Clinic, the area’s largest employer.
 The board structure of First Homes differs from other community land trusts in that the foundation plays a significant role, a topic discussed in this case study.
-First Homes is also a member of the Minnesota Community Land Trust Coalition, which supports nine community land trusts throughout the state.
+First Homes is also a member of the Minnesota Community Land Trust Coalition, which supports ten community land trusts throughout the state.

-The Chicago Community Land Trust is a nonprofit organization that works very closely with the city to preserve long-term affordability for homes created through City programs.
+The Chicago Housing Trust (formerly Chicago Community Land Trust) is a nonprofit organization that works very closely with the city to preserve long-term affordability for homes created through City programs.
 The mayor appoints board members with City Council consent and the city provided staff and funding during the land trust’s early years.
 The organization maintains long-term affordability through deed restrictionPrivate agreements that limit the use of property, as noted in a deed.
 It helps to maintain the long-term affordability of homes built with significant subsidy.s which last for 99 years rather than through a traditional ground lease.
 The organization also provides pre- and post-purchase workshops for homeowners and works with local lenders and lawyers to help facilitate successful purchase of the units in the program.